kimble4/CrossMgr/HPVMgr/helptxt/Events.md

 Click on table items to select a current **Season**, **Event** and **Round**, which will be highlighted in orange and displayed below the tables as the **Current selection**.
 This will be used by the [EventEntry][] and [RaceAllocation][] screens.
 For convenience, the currently selected **round** may also be changed from the [RaceAllocation][] screen.

-Use the right-click context menu to add, remove or rename items in the tables.
+Use the right-click context menu to add, remove, duplicate or rename items in the tables.
 Event dates may be also be edited via the context menu option.
+(There is no duplicate option for rounds: Create a new round and use the "**Copy Allocation**" button on the [RaceAllocation][] screen instead.)

 The "**Edit entries**" and "**Edit races**" buttons take you to the [EventEntry][] and [RaceAllocation][] screens respectively.